winhamwr/django-php-bridge/README.rst

 ====================

 * ``django.contrib.auth.models.User`` is used to store Users, with the standard django Profile extension recommended for additional fields.
 * The database is used as the session store, but this could easily be customized.

 PHP Defaults Used
 =================

 * ``django-php-bridge.backends.db`` uses PHP's native serialization format to store session data.

 *******
 History
 *******

-This authentication backend was extracted from code used in production by `PolicyStat`_ during their multi-year conversion from a PHP application to a `Django`_ application.
+This authentication backend was extracted from code used in production by a saas policy management start called `PolicyStat`_ during their multi-year conversion from a PHP application to a `Django`_ application.

 *****
 Usage